Gilnockie Tower Reivers Centre – Home to the Clan Armstrong

-Gilnockie Tower is one of the finest examples of a Scottish 16th century Scots tower house or pele tower.
+Gilnockie Tower (or Hollows Tower) is one of the finest examples of a Scottish 16th century Scots tower house or pele tower.

-A Clan Armstrong stronghold and home to a Scottish legend, it stands in what were known as the Debateable Lands – so-called because no-one knew if they belonged to Scotland, or England.
+Clan Armstrong stronghold and home to a Scottish legend, Gilnockie Tower stands in what were known as the Debateable Lands – so-called because no-one knew if they belonged to Scotland, or England.

-These lands gave shelter to unruly men, among them, the Armstrong’s.
-The most lawless clan on the border, it is said they did more damage by foray to England than any two Scottish families combined.
+Of all the unruly men who occupied these lands, the Armstrongs were the most notorious.
+They had a reputation as the most lawless clan on the border.
+It is believed they did more damage on their forays to England than any two Scottish families combined.

-It was here, on the banks of the River Esk, that an Armstrong laird made his home, in a place called the ‘Holehouse’.
-Hollows Tower is now known as Gilnockie Tower.
+It was here, in this commanding site on the banks of the River Esk, that a powerful member of the Armstrong family made his home, in a place known as the ‘Holehouse’.
+Also known as Hollows, the tower is shown on maps dating from the late 1500s and is now known as Gilnockie Tower.

-Johnnie of Gilnockie was a Border Reiver, one of the many riders and raiders who terrorised the English/Scottish divide in the sixteenth century.
+Johnnie of Gilnockie was a Border Reiver, one of the many riders and raiders whose name struck terror into those living on the English/Scottish divide in the sixteenth century.
 Rich and feared, he ran a protection racket right across the Borderland.
-Today we can compare him to the mafia…
+Today he might draw comparison with the mafia…

 The Johnnie Armstrong Cafe